-The problem is that using optical scintillometers alone allows the determination of the sensible heat flux H, but not the latent heat flux $L_VE$ due to evapotranspiration.
-However, $L_VE$ makes up an important contribution to the surface energy balance (Figure 36).
+The problem is that using optical scintillometers alone allows to determine the sensible heat flux H, but not the latent heat flux $L_V E$ due to evapotranspiration.
+However, $L_V E$ makes up an important contribution to the surface energy balance (Figure 36).
 Obviously, both components should be observed at once.
 The simultaneous measurement of both fluxes is provided by Eddy-Covariance (EC) stations.
 However, these are point measurements, which provide limited spatial representativeness and require relatively long integration times.
 In contrast, scintillometers provide path-integrated measurements at shorter integration times.

-Like EC stations, scintillometry can provide direct measurements of the sensible heat flux H and the latent heat flux $L_VE$ at the same time by combining an optical scintillometer with a microwave scintillometer like the RPG-MWSC-160.
-The combined system records time series of intensity fluctuations simultaneously for both wave lengths.
+Like EC stations, scintillometry can provide direct measurements of the sensible heat flux H and the latent heat flux $L_V E$ at the same time by combining an optical scintillometer with a microwave scintillometer like the RPG-MWSC-160.
+The combined system records time series of intensity fluctuations are simultaneously for both wave lengths.
 This allows the evaluation of not only the optical and microwave signal alone, but also the co-spectrum of both instruments.
 This allows for an independent calculation of sensible and latent heat fluxes at once [2].
 The concept of the combined scintillometer systems is to ...